 Submission guidelines

-Thank you for your interest in the 2024 Countdown Improv Festival, produced by Countdown Arts, Inc., a 501(c)(3) nonprofit organization.
-This year’s festival will run from August 7-10 in Tampa, Florida, and all shows will take place live and in person.
+Thank you for your interest in the 2025 Countdown Improv Festival, produced by Countdown Arts, Inc., a 501(c)(3) nonprofit organization.
+This year’s festival will run from August 6-10 in Tampa, Florida.

-We will be accepting submissions from February 5 through March 20, and will inform all teams of our decisions by early April.
-Submission prices are as follows: $25 from February 5-6, $30 from February 7-29, $35 from March 1-March 17, and $40 from March 18-20.
-(The original submission deadline was March 19, but we extended the deadline by one day in response to applicant requests.)
+We will be accepting submissions from January 29 through March 7, and will strive to inform all teams of our decisions by mid- to late March.
+Submission prices are as follows: $30 from January 29-31$35 from February 1-28, and $40 from March 1-7.

 All submission fees are used to offset festival production costs.
-(Submission fee revenue covers approximately 2.5 percent of this year’s total festival budget, in case you were wondering.)
-The staggered pricing structure is meant to discourage performers from waiting until the very last minute to submit their shows.
+(Projected submission revenue covers approximately 3.5 percent of this year’s total festival budget, in case you were wondering.)
+The staggered pricing structure is meant to dissuade performers from waiting until the very last minute to submit their shows.
 It’s a lot easier on the production team when submissions come in steadily throughout the submission period.
-Finally, from a production perspective, the existence of a submission fee discourages half-baked submissions from groups that haven’t actually read these guidelines and are not actually serious about attending the festival.
+Finally, from a production perspective, the existence of a submission fee reduces the number of half-baked submissions we receive from groups that haven’t actually read these guidelines and are not actually serious about attending the festival.
 We’re not apologizing for charging a fee, we’re just explaining it.

 That said!
 If for whatever reason you cannot or would rather not pay the submission fee, please email us at countdownimprovfestival at gmail dot com, using the subject line “Fee Waiver,” and we will give you a fee waiver, no questions asked and no explanation needed.
 Just tell us the name of your troupe and we’ll get it done.